 Maryland teacher is charged with choking, punching first-graders

-A first-grade teacher at a Silver Spring elementary school was charged with several counts of assault Tuesday, when authorities accused her of choking and, in some cases, punching half the 16 students in her class.
+A first-grade teacher at a Silver Spring elementary school was charged with several counts of assault Tuesday, when authorities accused her of choking and, in some cases, punching half of the 16 students in her class.

-The incidents happened in December, in her class full of 6- and 7-year-old students, Montgomery County police said.
+The incidents happened in December, in her class of 6- and 7-year-old students, Montgomery County police said.
 None of the students was harmed seriously enough to require medical treatment or show visible injuries, law enforcement officials said.

 It is uncommon for teachers to be charged criminally over actions in their classrooms, particularly physical encounters against multiple children.